Equine & Pacific ARTIST

 Degas’ horse paintings interest me – he captures the event by revealing the shapes of the horses through impressions rather than detailing every hair.

 I was born on a deer farm in New Zealand outside of Taupo where men were men and the horses were wild.
 My parents started out with a draught-horse pulling timber out of the bush as the land was cleared for farming.
 From that timber they built the family home – it was revealed years later the house had been built at the bottom of a volcano!
-My father has a story how he came to realise his favourite ‘riding’ horse could count.
+My father has a story how he came to realise his favourite horse could count.
 It carried the bag of staples that would go into the fence battens and when the seven fencing wires were stapled down the post the horse would move on to the next post even if one staple had misfired!
-My father always rode on horseback when he checked the sheep and cattle and sometimes took me with him.
+My father always rode his horse to check the sheep and cattle and sometimes took me too.
 The horse was later replaced by a trail-bike, particulary when the deer arrived to be farmed.
 I was never allowed by the fence lines when the wild horses were gathering but they did fascinate me as I watched them run off.

-I started my painting career after travelling in the pacific which has continued to inspire my theme.
+I started my painting career after travelling in the Pacific which has continued to inspire my theme.
 Later, when a friend challenged me to paint horses, I was surprised to discover that I could.
-I love the bush and I love the Islands and painting subjects in motion is energising.
+I love the bush and I love the Islands and painting subjects in motion and colour is energising.